StellaSFE96/StellaSFE96/README.md

 Here are some ideas to get you started:
 - 🔭 I’m a student at IT högskolan in stockholm, studying Frontend development
 - 🌱 I’m currently learning node.js and SQL
-- 🤔 I’m looking for an intership in frontend development
+- 🤔 I’m looking for a position in frontend development
 - 📫 How to reach me: stella.samaranayake@outlook.com
 - ⚡ Connect with me on Linkedin: www.linkedin.com/in/stella-samaranayake
 -->

-- 🔭 I’m a student at IT högskolan in stockholm, studying Frontend development
+- 🔭 I just graduated from the IT College in stockholm where i studied Frontend development
-- 🌱 I’m currently learning React.js and Typescript
+- 🌱 I’m currently deep diving into React.js and Typescript
-- 🤔 I’m looking for an intership in frontend development
+- 🤔 I’m looking for a position in frontend development
 - 📫 How to reach me: stella.samaranayake@outlook.com
 - ⚡ Connect with me on Linkedin: www.linkedin.com/in/stella-samaranayake
 - 💻 Checkout my portfolio website: www.stellasam.dev